Bailey Gatzert (sternwheeler): Return to Puget Sound

 On April 10, 1918, the Gatzert was purchased by a shipping line known as The Navy Yard Route, an affiliate of the dominant Puget Sound Navigation Company, and placed on the run between Seattle and Bremerton, Washington.
 Well-known Seattle businessman Joshua Green (1869–1975) acted as the Navy Yard's representative in the sale.
 There was a heavy demand for passenger ferry service due to wartime activity at the navy yards at Bremerton.

 En route to Seattle, Bailey Gatzert arrived at Astoria on April 14, 1918, at 1:00 a.m.
 Bailey Gatzert departed across the Columbia Bar at 6:40 a.m. on April 17, 1918, bound for Puget Sound in the tow of the steam tug Wallula.

 In 1920, Bailey Gatzert was "sponsoned out" (widened), to work as an automobile ferry, and an automobile elevator was installed on the main deck forward of the pilot house.
-At this time, the captain of the vessel was Harry Anderson, later to be in charge of the Washington State Ferry System.
+At this time, the captain of the vessel was Harry Anderson, later to be in charge of the Washington State Ferries system.

 In November 1921, Bailey Gatzert was replaced on the Bremerton route by the converted steam ferry City of Bremerton (ex Whatcom ex Majestic).
 The four-toned whistle was also transferred to the City of Bremerton.

 In 1923 the Gatzerts boiler was retubed.
 According to one source, Bailey Gatzerts last active service was in the summer of 1923, substituting for City of Bremerton while that ferry was being overhauled.
 According to another source, Bailey Gatzert was still in occasional use in October 1925.
 The boat's hull was then 194 feet long, and the overall length of the vessel was 225 feet.
 The stern-wheel was then 22 feet in diameter and it made 20 revolutions in a minute.